-About me: I am a person who loves to learn.
-I love helping people who are hurting, and in my experiences of doing community outreach, I have learned a lot about people and how we relate.
+About me: I love helping people who are hurting, and in my experiences of doing community outreach, I have learned a lot about people and how we relate.
 I dropped out of high school, but went back to school to obtain a bachelor’s degree in Sociology.
 Then I got a master’s degree in Sociology.
-And I just earned my Master’s in Social Work.
-I am a licensed social worker, counselor, writer, photographer, business owner, business consultant, writer, blogger, photographer and servant.
-I am also a lover of Jesus.
+And then went on to earn my Master’s in Social Work.
+I am a licensed social worker, counselor, writer, photographer, business owner, business consultant, community activist and servant.
 As an observer of the human experience, I see things from a unique perspective.
 I hope that some of the lessons I have learned from my successes, but more importantly, from my mistakes and failures, will prove to be useful to others.

 Dallas McGlinn, MA, LMSW